MrinalJain17/academic-kickstart/content/project/ssl-dl-project/index.md

 slides: ""
 ---

-- Pre-trained a denoising auto-encoder to be used as a feature extractor for road map construction, using images captured from moving vehicles.
+- Utilized a pre-trained denoising auto-encoder as a feature extractor for the task of road map construction.
-- Combined the feature embeddings of the multi-view scene from each vehicle and used a U-Net to generate a top-down view of the binary road map.
+- Combined the feature embeddings of the multi-view scene captured from moving vehicles and used a U-Net to generate a top-down view of the binary road map.
-- Achieved a threat score of 0.70 on the hold-out test set as part of the intra-class competition (with the best score in the class being ~0.81).
+- Achieved a threat score of 0.70 on the hold-out test set (with the best score in the intra-class competition being ~0.81).